 After a trial resulting in acquittal, the attorney sends a copy of the not-guilty verdict to the Department of Public Safety.
 DPS then removes the license suspension from their record.
 Regardless of whether the individual requested the administrative hearing or not, DPS must return the license after an acquittal.
 This is mandatory under the statute.

 Let an Amarillo DWI Attorney Help Protect Your Driver’s License

-If you were arrested for a third DWI in Amarillo, your driving privileges are on the line.
+If you were arrested for a third-offense DWI in Amarillo, your driving privileges are on the line.
 You have the right to challenging your suspension at a hearing, but you must act quickly.
 Reach out to an attorney today to schedule a case consultation.
 A skilled legal professional could help you get back on the road.